 - Single Web Browser Interface– A single user interface to manage up to twenty two devices.
 This interface eliminates the need for users to learn a different interface for each device in the system.
 Accessible from any browser, the GUI presents the information collected from each device and a convenient format while providing facilities to control each device.
 Sensor data such as temperatures, voltages, and fan speeds can be graphed using a time based line chart.
 This time based display can be used for historical analysis and establish prognostics to indicate wear and tear on system components.

-- In-Band Console Access– Each of the systems under management includes a Keyboard, Video, Mouse (KVM) feature that enables access to system console resources.
-The KVM is provided by each motherboard’s service processor through the out-ofband (OOB) management interface allowing the Resource Manager to provide a convenient way to view console messages, access BIOS setup, select boot devices, and other required console activities.
+- In-Band Console Access– Each of the systems under management includes a keyboard, video, mouse (KVM) feature that enables access to system console resources.
+The KVM is provided by each motherboard’s service processor through the out-of-band (OOB) management interface allowing the Resource Manager to provide a convenient way to view console messages, access BIOS setup, select boot devices, and other required console activities.
 In addition, the KVM implements a virtual media device by using facilities of the client system.
 The user inserts whatever media is required and the client interacts directly with the KVM to load the media contents into the system under management.

-- Intelligent Power Control– manage our servers whether they are powered on or if an operating system is installed.
+- Intelligent Power Control– manages our servers whether they are powered on or if an operating system is installed.
 The Resource Manager appliance can remotely reboot, power-on or shutdown a system while simultaneously monitoring the fan speed and power voltages of the hardware.

 - Remote Media and ISO Images